-I am currently a registered intern in the state of Oregon (#R6507).
-As a registered intern, I adhere to the Code of Ethics set by the Oregon Board of Licensed Professional Counselors and Licensed Marriage and Family Therapists, American Association of Marriage and Family Therapists and American Counseling Association.
+I am currently a registered associate in the state of Oregon (#R6507).
+As a registered associate, I adhere to the Code of Ethics set by the Oregon Board of Licensed Professional Counselors and Licensed Marriage and Family Therapists, American Association of Marriage and Family Therapists and American Counseling Association.
 Supervisors abide by their respective national Board’s Code of Ethics, the State of Oregon laws, statutes, regulations and rules.
 My current supervisor is Michelle Engblom-Deglmann, Ph.D., LMFT (OR and CA), License #T1004.
 My counseling sessions may be recorded and shared with my supervisor, with your consent, for training purposes.

 Fees & Cancellation Policy: